-Personal Problems: We understand that problems freedom from unlawful intrusion and protection may arise unexpectedly; however, you are expected from unauthorized disclosure of personal data from to work out all personal problems that may affect your attendance before class begins.
+Personal Problems: We understand that problems may arise unexpectedly; however, you are expected to work out all personal problems that may affect your attendance before class begins.
 This includes, but is not limited to: reliable transportation, dependable childcare, family problems, and legal issues.